Evening Primrose (Yue Jian Cao)

 Certain disorders or diseases may block the body’s ability to make GLA.
 Supplementing with evening primrose oil can help counter this deficiency and thereby help treat the conditions that are blocking this critical essential fatty acid in the first place.

-The body uses magnesium, zinc, vitamin C and vitamin B6 to convert the GLA found in evening primrose oil into prostaglandin, the hormone-like substance the body uses for a wide variety of chemical processes.
+The body uses magnesium, zinc, vitamin C, and vitamin B6 to convert the GLA found in evening primrose oil into prostaglandin, the hormone-like substance the body uses for a wide variety of chemical processes.
 Therefore some sources recommend supplementing with these minerals and vitamins when using evening primrose oil.
+Prostaglandin plays a key role in the inflammatory response.
+It decreases stomach acid production, while stimulating the release of protective mucus in the GI tract, it also helps to prevent bleeding, and can help to dissolve clots when a person is healing.

 Evening primrose can act as a natural estrogen promoter helping to ease disorders associated with hormonal disruptions such as headaches, breast tenderness, bloating, mood swings, and hot flashes.
 It is a popular supplement for enhancing fertility.
 It helps to increase cervical mucus and balance hormones helping to promote fertility.